 - It has a lot fewer features than some other mid-range loopers.

-The Electro-Harmonix 720 is a stereo looper that’s very portable and good-looking.
+The Electro-Harmonix 720 is a stereo loop pedal that’s very portable with a generous (up to) 12 minutes of recording time.

 It has stereo ins and outs, so you can record two instruments at once, and it can hold up to 10 loops in its memory bank.